mrgnw/dotfiles/README.md

 ### [init/](init)

-After the above setup, you can open a new tab and type `mzsh` to run all of the `.sh` scripts in the `init/` folder
+After the above setup, you can open a new tab and type `mzsh` to run all of the `.sh` scripts in the `init/` folder.
+These install apps, etc.

+#### Why a separate folder?

+These only need to happen once per computer setup, they don't need to be sourced every time you open a new shell.